hik8hik/190815160002010211051404/README.md

 # 190815160002010211051404

+## Me

-This is a simple backend solution for nodejs using express and axios and can be implemented to use Mongodb Database or firebase...
+This is a simple backend solution in nodejs using express and axios and can be implemented to use Mongodb Database or firebase...

+## Understand why I am public

+You can suggest changes, submit PRs or even clone me as a learning step.
+Trust me, I will save you time, 😉.

-## Just a _by the way_
+## Just a '_by the way_'

 > I know you **`cloned`** or **`forked`** me,
 >